Topic Proposal, Annotated Bibliography (of at least 3 Sources),

-(a) Introduce your chosen topic issue (on which you plan to write your Argument Essay using at least 3 sources) for an intelligent but perhaps uninformed WR 123 audience, and demonstrate that it is "arguable" by briefly summarizing two (or more) compelling opposing positions or alternative viewpoints currently taken on this issue;
+--(a) Introduce your chosen topic issue (on which you plan to write your Research-based Argument Essay ), for intelligent but perhaps uninformed college-level WR 122 audience; and demonstrate that your topic issue is "arguable" by briefly summarizing two (or more) opposing positions and/or alternative viewpoints currently taken on this issue;

-(b) briefly explain why you have chosen this topic (e.g. why it interests you), stating any initial opinion/s you've already formed on this issue, and affirming that your willingness to investigate and consider fairly opposing/multiple positions on this issue with an open mind;
+--(b) Briefly explain why you have chosen this topic (e.g. why it interests you), state any initial opinion/s you've already formed on this issue, but affirm your willingness to investigate with an open mind and consider fairly opposing/alternative positions on this issue;

-(d) comment on your success, thus far, in quickly locating three (or more) relevant, authoritative sources, at least one of which represents a significantly opposing or alternative viewpoint, on your chosen topic issue to demonstrate that you have good reason to expect that you can complete the requirements of this assignment within the time allotted.2.
-Annotated Bibliography: Provide correct and complete MLA-style bibliographical entries and annotations on at least 3 sources, found and reviewed so far, relevant to your chosen topic issue.
-Format your Annotated Bibliography following examples provided in our AofA textbook on pp. 120-121 and 186-187.
+--(d) Comment on your success, thus far, in quickly locating five-to-eight relevant, authoritative sources, at least one of which represents an opposing or alternative viewpoint, on your chosen topic issue to demonstrate that you have good reason to expect that you can complete the requirements of this assignment within the time allotted.See also Research-Based ARGUMENT ESSAY (Using at Least 5 Sources) Directions (handout)

 You are here: